Cricket Hong Kong: History of Cricket in Hong Kong

 By finishing as runners-up in the 2000 ACC Trophy, Hong Kong qualified for the 2004 Asia Cup.
 At the 2004 competition, Hong Kong played their first One Day International (ODI) matches, suffering losses to Bangladesh and Pakistan.
 After finishing as runners-up in the 2006 ACC Trophy, Hong Kong once again qualified for the Asia Cup, where in the 2008 tournament, losing to Pakistan and India.

 Hong Kong’s finest moment to date on the international stage came in 2014, with a win over ICC World T20 hosts Bangladesh in Chittagong.
 Since then Hong Kong have gone on to qualify for the ICC Intercontinental Cup and ICC World Cricket League Championships and have ODI status until at least the 2019 ICC World Cup.

 During that period Hong Kong have notched their first One Day International and first-class victories and have reached as high as 10th in the world in T20 Internationals.
+This success extends to women's cricket, one example including the 2023 Hong Kong Women's Quadrangular Series when Kary Chan bowled a five-wicket haul versus international teams from Tanzania and Japan.

 Cricket is now one of the fastest growing sports in Hong Kong.
 The game is spreading beyond the populations of sub-continent or English origin and many Chinese are also taking up the sport.
 In a few years it is expected to make some good strides.

+Rebranding

+The HKCA rebranded as Cricket Hong Kong in 2016, as part of a strategy to secure more engagement from Hong Kongers.
+In 2023, its name was altered to "Cricket Hong Kong, China" in line with requirements from the Sports Federation and Olympic Committee of Hong Kong, China to add "China" to the name of sporting associations.